top of page

 Muscles worked: the primary muscles worked when practicing the sumo squat are the quadriceps (anterior thigh muscles).
 As well as the quads the sumo squat also engages the hamstrings, gluteus maximus (bum) and your calves (specifically the soleus muscle of your calf).

 The sumo squat primarily targets the muscles of the legs.
-However, you can use weights – such as a barbell, dumbbells, or kettlebells – which will make this a strength-building exercise.
+However, you can use resistance equipment – such as a barbell, dumbbells, or kettlebells – which will make this a strength-building exercise.
 Furthermore, you can modify the sumo squat by including a plyometric jump during the upward phase of the movement.

 In addition, if you decide to sumo squat with weights, or a resistance band, you can target muscles of the upper body by bolting a lateral raise to the end of the squat.
 This slight modification will engage the deltoids and trapezius muscles.